Los Angeles Lakers Take Moritz Wagner At No. 25, Ready To Focus On Free Agency Next

 — Los Angeles Lakers (@Lakers) June 22, 2018

 According to USA Today, LeBron James may have narrowed his team choices to the Cleveland Cavaliers and Los Angeles Lakers.
-Targeting LeBron James and Paul George are rumored to be in the Lakers’ plans for the summer.
+LeBron James and Paul George are rumored to be in the Lakers’ plans for the summer.

-In the grand scheme of things the Los Angeles Lakers approached this year’s NBA draft without a pick in the top 10.
+In the grand scheme of things, the Los Angeles Lakers approached this year’s NBA draft without a pick in the top 10.
 That definitely altered the Lakers’ strategy.
 However, the Lakers’ plan is not to win the draft, but free agency.
 Which is what they are poised to do.

 There is a lot of momentum building with LeBron James considering a move from the Cavaliers to the Lakers.
 If he is joined by any other NBA superstar, the Lakers will return to being NBA title contenders.

-What will aide the Los Angeles Lakers is the development of Lonzo Ball, Kyle Kuzma, and Brandon Ingram.
-If the Lakers were to sign both LeBron James and Paul George they will likely shop Ingram for another proven veteran.
+What will aid the Los Angeles Lakers is the development of Lonzo Ball, Kyle Kuzma, and Brandon Ingram.
+If the Lakers were to sign both LeBron James and Paul George, they will likely shop Ingram for another proven veteran.
 Drafting Moritz Wagner allows the Lakers some options this summer.

 Moritz Wagner will have a future with the Los Angeles Lakers as a stretch-forward, but he is not the story just yet.
-The Lakers will now shift their focus to NBA free agency and in a couple of weeks they hope to have LeBron James and Paul George in fold.
+The Lakers will now shift their focus to NBA free agency, and in a couple of weeks, they hope to have LeBron James and Paul George in fold.